 This plugin works in conjuction with the Theme Blvd framework to create shortcodes for many of the framework's internal elements.

 Within the Theme Blvd framework there are many internal elements and other 3rd party items like Twitter Bootstrap integration to make use of.
 When using a Theme Blvd theme, this plugin gives you an extensive pack of shortcodes to extend the framework's functionality to your pages, posts, and custom layouts via shortcodes.

-After activating this plugin, you'll know it's ready to go by viewing the Edit Page or Edit Post screen and seeing the plugin's shortcode generator within your Visual Editor.
+After activating this plugin, you'll know it's ready to go by viewing the Edit Page or Edit Post screen and seeing the plugin's shortcode generator button above your WordPress Editor.
 You'll then have access to the following shortcodes for use within your website.

 Use Twitter Bootstrap's button styling along with tons of additional color options added by the Theme Blvd framework.